Frequently Asked Questions on Tennis Elbow

-Acute: typically pain that has lasted less than 3 months.
-The main aim at this stage would be to to reduce inflammation.
+Acute: Refers to pain that has lasted less than 3 months.
+The main aim at this stage would be to reduce inflammation.
 In the acute stage, the pain should take less than a week to subside.

-Chronic: typically pain that has lasted more than 3 months may be in tendon dysrepair stage.
-Aches can last for 3 month to 6 months in a chronic stage.back to top
+Chronic: Pain which has lasted more than 3 months may be in tendon dysrepair stage.
+Aches can last for 3 months to 6 months in a chronic stage.back to top

 Q7: Preventing Tennis Elbow